 If your hotel does not provide transport or is not located on the subway you may need to drive to Boston Common to take the bus on race day.
 In general, the subway does run early enough to get to the bus loading but the trains do not.
 There are parking garages around Boston Common.

 You will get a small clear start area plastic bag that you can take on the bus to Hopkinton.

-You will also get a finish area gear bag in your race kit which you can check in race morning between 6:30 am and 9:15 am at the gear check tents which are on Boylston and Berkeley.
+You will also get a finish area gear bag in your race kit which you can check in race morning between 6:15 am and 9:30 am at the gear check tents which are on Boylston and Berkeley.
 It is not beside the buses so leave yourself enough time to walk to and from the gear check.
 I am not sure why but in 2022 there was a lot of congestion around the gear check and the buses to the start.
 It took us much longer than usual to get our gear checked, get back to the buses and to get on a bus based on 2022 I would suggest being in the area at least 45 minutes before your scheduled bus time.

 The finish area in Boston is shaded and tends to be windy and cold.
 If you are not staying close to the finish line you should seriously consider checking some dry clothes.

 The official busses will drop you off at the Runner’s Village which is 1 km away from the start line.
 You will hang around here until your group of bib numbers is called to go to the start.
 There are big open sided tents but you are still pretty exposed.
 Come dressed for the weather.
 We always make a pre-race trip to the thrift store for extra clothes.
 On wet years we have even brought rubber boots.
 A shiny post run cape or a garbage bag to sit on is also highly recommended.
 Every year you see runners on the buses in a singlet and shorts!
 Don’t be that runner!